Material Fingerprinting: A shortcut to material model discovery without solving optimization problems

 \subsection{Unsupervised \MF{}}

 In the experiments discussed previously, the deformation fields are homogeneous across the specimens.
-As a result, these experiments provide limited insight into how the material behaves under varied deformation states. \textbf{A material model discovered from uniaxial tension and simple shear tests, for instance, may not accurately predict the material's behavior under other deformation conditions.} Recognizing this limitation, experiments featuring heterogeneous deformation fields are increasingly popular for calibrating \citep{grediac_principle_1989,avril_overview_2008,pierron_towards_2020}, discovering \citep{flaschel_unsupervised_2021} and learning \citep{thakolkaran_nn-euclid_2022,benady_unsupervised_2024,wiesheier_versatile_2024} material models, marking a paradigm shift toward what is now referred to as Material \mbox{Testing 2.0} \citep{pierron_towards_2020}.
+As a result, these experiments provide limited insight into how the material behaves under varied deformation states. \textbf{A material model discovered from uniaxial tension and simple shear tests, for instance, may not accurately predict the material's behavior under other deformation conditions.} Recognizing this limitation, experiments featuring heterogeneous deformation fields are increasingly popular for calibrating \citep{grediac_principle_1989,avril_overview_2008,pierron_towards_2020}, discovering \citep{flaschel_unsupervised_2021}, and learning \citep{thakolkaran_nn-euclid_2022,benady_unsupervised_2024,wiesheier_versatile_2024} material models, marking a paradigm shift toward what is now referred to as Material \mbox{Testing 2.0} \citep{pierron_towards_2020}.

 In this work, we extend these concepts to \MF{}.
 We first design a standardized experiment using a complexly shaped specimen.
 Specifically, we focus on a plate with a hole subjected to biaxial tension, although other, optimized geometries and loading conditions are also possible \citep{bensoe_optimal_1989,grediac_t-shaped_1998,souto_numerical_2016,bertin_optimization_2016,chamoin_coupling_2020,ghouli_topology_2025}.
 We then construct a material fingerprint database by simulating these experiments across various material models and parameters.
 Given that the experimental testing of complexly shaped specimens does not yield labeled strain-stress data pairs, we cannot design the fingerprints in the same way as in supervised \MF{}.
 While the fingerprints in the supervised context consist of stress measurements for different deformation states, we select net reaction force measurements at the specimen's boundary and displacement measurements on its surface as the material fingerprints in the unsupervised context.
 Once the fingerprint database is generated and normalized in the offline phase, a pattern recognition algorithm can be employed to identify material models for new, unseen materials.
-In the following, we provide a detailed description of the experimental setup, the characteristics of the fingerprints, the material models assumed during database generation, and the pattern recognition algorithm employed in this study.